clare304/PI-Net/README.md

 <h1 align="center"> PI-Net </h1>

-The official repository of **"A curated dataset of 358 high-resolution pressure injury images"**
+The official repository of **"A dataset of 1,343 expertly curated images of clinically confirmed pressure injuries"**

 ## Dataset Introduction
-we have compiled PI-Net, a curated dataset of 358 high-resolution pressure injury images, each annotated with pixel-level segmentation masks and stage labels by certified wound care specialists.By providing detailed, expert-verified annotations across the full clinical spectrum, this dataset aims to support reproducible research in pressure injury recognition and facilitate the clinical translation of AI-assisted wound assessment.
+PI-Net contains 1,343 expertly curated images, including 358 high-resolution photographs collected from six hospitals and 985 obtained from public repositories.
+These images cover ten anatomical locations and all clinically recognized stages, and each one has been annotated with pixel-level segmentation masks and stage labels by certified wound care specialists.
+By providing detailed, expert-verified annotations across the full clinical spectrum, this dataset is designed to support reproducible research in pressure injury recognition and to facilitate the clinical translation of AI-assisted wound assessment.

-## Download papers and datasets
 PI-Net Paper **Link to be added**<br>
-PI-Net Download the dataset **Link to be added**<br>
+PI-Net Download the dataset **[Link to be added](https://github.com/clare304/PI-Net.git)**<br>

 ## Dataset validation
 ### 1. train model